suit-wg/architecture/draft-ietf-suit-architecture.md

 ## Use state-of-the-art security mechanisms

-End-to-end security between the author and the device, as shown in {{architecture}}, is used to ensure that the device can verify firmware images and manifests produced by authorized authors.
+End-to-end security between the author and the device is shown in

-The use of post-quantum secure signature mechanisms, such as hash-based signatures, should be explored.
-A migration to post-quantum secure signatures would require significant effort, therefore, mandatory-to-implement support for post-quantum secure signatures is a goal.
+{{architecture}}.

+Authentication ensures that the device can cryptographically identify the author(s) creating firmware images and manifests.
+Authenticated identities may be used as input to the authorization process.

+Integrity protection ensures that no third party can modify the manifest or the firmware image.

+For confidentiality protection of the firmware image, it must be done in such a way that every intended recipient can decrypt it.
+The information that is encrypted individually for each device must maintain friendliness to Content Distribution Networks, bulk storage, and broadcast protocols.

+A manifest specification must support different cryptographic algorithms and algorithm extensibility.
+Because of the nature of unchangeable code in ROM for use with bootloaders the use of post-quantum secure signature mechanisms, such as hash-based signatures {{I-D.ietf-cose-hash-sig}}, are attractive because they maintain security in presence of quantum computers.

 A mandatory-to-implement set of algorithms has to be defined offering a key length of 112-bit symmetric key or security or more, as outlined in Section 20 of RFC 7925 {{RFC7925}}.
 This corresponds to a 233 bit ECC key or a 2048 bit RSA key.

-If the firmware image is to be encrypted, it must be done in such a way that every intended recipient can decrypt it.
-The information that is encrypted individually for each device must be an absolute minimum, for example AES Key Wrap {{RFC5649}}, in order to maintain friendliness to Content Distribution Networks, bulk storage, and broadcast protocols.

 ## Rollback attacks must be prevented